Blog

 Should EdTech companies run separate B2B and B2C campaigns?

-How do you measure performance marketing ROI for 18-month enterprise sales cycles?
+How do you measure performance marketing ROI across 18-month enterprise sales cycles?

 Performance marketing engagements typically run $10K-$25K per month for strategy and management, separate from media spend.
-This includes attribution architecture, channel optimization, creative strategy, and reporting.
-Compare to hiring a performance marketing director ($180K-$250K fully loaded) — you get specialized expertise across channels without the overhead.
+This covers attribution architecture, channel optimization, creative strategy, and reporting.
+Compare to a performance marketing director at $180K-$250K fully loaded – you get specialized EdTech channel expertise without the headcount overhead or the 90-day hiring delay before work begins.

-What makes your approach to performance marketing different?
+What makes your approach to performance marketing different from a traditional agency?

-We lead with attribution and measurement, not campaign tactics.
-Most agencies optimize within platforms based on platform-reported metrics.
+We lead with measurement, not media buying.
+Most agencies optimize within platforms using platform-reported metrics – which overcount retargeting and undercount cold acquisition.
 We build incrementality measurement first, then optimize based on true performance.
-This means some channels that look good in dashboards get cut, while undervalued channels get scaled.
+Some channels that look great in dashboards get cut; underfunded channels get scaled.
 The result is better unit economics, not just better-looking reports.

 Related Solutions